catseye/The-Dossier/article/Some Notes on Drawing.md

 the scope of this essay, since this is an essay about drawing, not painting.
 But since you asked: prestige, portability, and durability contribute to market value, and let's face it, the art market rules the artworld.
 Sorry.

+##### Footnote 2

+Indeed, the French translation of "still life" is _nature morte_, which literally translates to "dead nature".
+Go figure.